-This module will enable you to achieve knowledge of corporate governance and its practical relevance to organisations.
-This component addresses the nature and application of corporate governance in modern organisations.
+This module will enable you to achieve knowledge of corporate social responsibility and its practical relevance to organisations.
+This component addresses the nature and application of corporate social responsibility in modern organisations.
 As well as the role and function of boards of directors, the course also includes the work of external and internal auditors, audit committees and stakeholder theory.

-- An understanding of the range of corporate governance theories and practices
+- An understanding of the range of Corporate Social Responsibility theories and practices

-- A full understanding of the current issues in corporate governance
+- A full understanding of the current issues in Corporate Social Responsibility

 - An understanding of the role of Non-Executive Directors (NEDs) in the governance of organisations

-- Overview of the current debate on corporate governance
+- Overview of the current debate on corporate social responsibility

-- Pronouncements on corporate governance in the UK, USA, Canada, France etc.
+- Pronouncements on Corporate Social Responsibility in the UK, USA, Canada, France etc.

 - The role of shareholders

 - The role of the Board of Directors; internal and external auditors and management